-By the mid 2000's, there had been a long-term trend of rising home values in the United States that resulted in inflated home values in many areas of the country.
-From 2001 to 2003, the Federal Reserve lowered short-term interest rates 13 times.
-Home sales reached record highs and simultaneously, lenders began to loosen their loan underwriting standards, particularly with non-traditional loan products.
-Lower underwriting standards and innovative loan products increased the supply of mortgage credit and resulted in more mortgage loans to high-risk borrowers.
-As a result, loan defaults and mortgage foreclosures increased.
+Through the mid-2000's, home values in the United States had sustained a long trend of rising values.
+The Federal Reserve lowered short-term interest rates multiple times and home sales soared to record highs, while lenders simultaneously loosened underwriting standards, particularly with non-traditional loan products.
+Lower underwriting standards and innovative loan products increased the supply of mortgage credit, particularly with high-risk borrowers, leading to a significant increase in loan defaults and foreclosures.
 Beginning in September 2008, many financial firms failed or restructured, contributing to a widespread financial crisis in the United States.
 Lenders responded to the financial crisis by implementing stricter loan underwriting standards, which, combined with high unemployment and weakened consumer confidence, reduced the demand for homes.

-In an attempt to stabilize the struggling economy, the U.S. government took steps to provide economic stimulus during 2009 and 2010.
-The American Recovery and Reinvestment Act of 2009 included an \$8,000 tax credit available for certain first time home buyers for the purchase of a principal residence on or after January 1, 2009.
-On November 6, 2009, the President signed a law which extended the first-time homebuyer credit to persons who signed a binding purchase contract by April 30, 2010 and closed on the purchase of their residence by September 30, 2010.
-A similar credit of \$6,500 was also extended to homebuyers who had owned their current home at least five of the prior eight years.
+In an attempt to stabilize the struggling housing market, the U.S. government took steps to provide economic stimulus during 2009 and 2010.
+In October 2011, the Federal Housing Agency ("FHA") announced modifications to the Home Affordable Refinance Program ("HARP,") that allows for easier refinancing of homes where mortgage values exceed property values, provided the borrower meets certain criteria.
+The revised version of HARP, also known as HARP 2.0, streamlines the underwriting process, removes the maximum loan-value restriction for 30-year fixed rate mortgages and reduces or eliminates risk-based fees charged by Fannie Mae and Freddie Mac.
+This plan is set to expire in December 2013.